-Consider "Open Source" to be like an App-Market (Apple Appstore or Android Play Market) where everything is free and extensible.
-Just download new software or hardware features to your camera.
-Anyone can develop new apps or improve existing ones.
+Think about "Open Source" like an App-Market (Apple Appstore or Android Play Market) where everything is free and extensible.
+Anyone can develop new apps or improve existing ones, making them available to everyone interested.
 Everyone benefits!
-That summarizes what free software and open hardware is all about.
+That summarizes what open source is all about.

 We mean ‹free› as in ‹free speech›, not ‹free beer›!

-Although, we have nothing against the concept of free beer
+Although, we also enjoy the concept of free beer

 This is not limited to classic accessories.
-Extendability ranges from simply changing the background color of a graphical user interface to your favorite one to completely revamping something for a purpose it was not originally intended to.
+Extendability ranges from simply changing the background color of a graphical user interface to your favorite one, to utterly transforming features into something they weren't originally intended to be.

 Always Together - Never Alone!

-Especially in a creative branch like the cinema industry its all about doing things that people have not seen before.
-You need to amaze your audience with a new story, unseen perspectives, incredible images or special effects.
-Working with tools that allow you to expand your possibilities rather than limiting them is therefore essential.
+A creative sector like the film industry thrives off doing creating things unseen before.
+Audience demand to be amazed with a new story, unseen perspectives, incredible images or special effects.
+Working with tools intended to expand the possibilities of production rather than limiting them is therefore essential.

 Sharing is cool

-We are not a religion but still we believe in the "spirit" of sharing.
+This isn't a religious thing but we truly believe in the spirit of sharing.
 There can't be anything wrong with that, can it?

 Regular Release Cycle

-Any good software — whether Open Source or not — will involve updates, refinements and the release of newer versions.
-As technology evolves, Open Source software can easily survive and be ported to new environments.
+Any good software — whether Open Source or not — will involve updates, refinements and the release of new versions.
+As technology evolves, Open Source software can easily survive and adapt to new environments.

 Modern User Interface

-Android, Ardour, Audacity, Blender, Chrome, Darktable, Firefox, Gimp, Inkscape, Open Street Maps and/or Processing are all open source software and at the edge of providing us with a modern tidy convinient graphical user interface.
+Android, Ardour, Audacity, Blender, Chrome, Darktable, Firefox, Gimp, Inkscape, Open Street Maps and Processing are all open source software and at the edge of providing modern tidy convenient graphical user interfaces.

-Did you know that the infrastructure behind Google and Facebook runs on Open Source technology?
+Did you know that the infrastructure behind Google and Facebook is based on Open Source technology?
 Read this ZDNet article.

-NASA uses the Linux operating system (Open Source), both in space and on earth bound missions.
-Yes, critical Mission Control tools used for controlling
+NASA uses a Linux operating system (Open Source), both in space and on earth bound missions.
+Yes, critical mission control tools controlling

-orbital satellites worth billions are based around Open Source code.
+orbital satellites worth billions of dollars are based around Open Source code.